-Abortion performed in the middle months of pregnancy, i.e. 13-24 weeks is a significantly different procedure from the first trimester.
-Although there are similarities, as pregnancy progresses through the second trimester, the procedures used require greater time, skill and entail somewhat greater risk, though still significantly lower than carrying a pregnancy to term.
+Abortions performed in the middle months of pregnancy is a significantly different procedure from the first trimester.
+Although there are similarities, as pregnancy progresses through the second trimester, the surgical abortion procedure used requires greater time, skill and entails somewhat greater risk, though still significantly lower than carrying a pregnancy to term.

 The technique currently most commonly used involves a group of drugs called Prostaglandins.
 These are administered either in the cavity of the uterus by injection or in the vagina as a gel or suppository.
 These may be used in conjunction with osmotic dilators as well.